In order to start the analysis with the Functional Analysis module, there is the need to load data to OmicsBox.

 Load BLAST Results

 If a BLAST result is already available in XML format, it can be directly loaded into OmicsBox by using the Load Blast Results.
-You can choose where to import the Blast results as XML file or the new XML2/JSON format.
+You can choose the Blast format to import as an XML (Load Blast XML Legacy ) or as the new XML2/JSON files (Load Blast Results XML/Zip).
 These new formats can be loaded as a Zip file.

 In the Load Blast Results dialog, a whole directory containing a collection of BLAST XML files or a single XML file can be selected figure 6.
 The BLAST results will be added to your current OmicsBox session.